 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Describe and distinguish various modern forms of Judaism and their origins, practices, beliefs and constructions of identity; (scholarship, global perspective, interdisciplinary perspective)
+- describe and distinguish various modern forms of Judaism, their origins, practices, beliefs, and constructions of identity; (scholarship, global perspective, interdisciplinary perspective)

-- Understand various critical methods as applied to Judaic studies, their applicability to its subfields and their relative strengths and weaknesses
+- understand various critical methods as applied to Judaic studies, their applicability to its subfields, and their relative strengths and weaknesses; (interdisciplinary perspective; critical thinking)

-- Understand and evaluate opposing viewpoints on select issues and debates within modern Judaism; and (scholarship, critical thinking, ethics)
+- understand and evaluate opposing viewpoints on select issues and debates within modern Judaism; and (scholarship, critical thinking, ethics)

-- Write clear, persuasive, critical and knowledgeable essays on contemporary topics and debates within Judaic studies
+- write clear, persuasive, critical, and knowledgeable essays on contemporary topics and debates within Judaic studies. (communication)